Octavius-Dante/Arthelais/ex_22/Readme.md

 </br>

-*for better understanding of what is said here just download (ex_22-2.zip) and execute the file and see for yourself*
+*for better understanding of what is said here just download (ex_22-1.zip and ex_22-2.zip) and execute both the files and compare the difference and see for yourself*

 </br>